Archaeogenetics: Europe

 Analysis of mtDNA shows that modern humans occupied Eurasia in a single migratory event between 60 and 70 kya.
 Genetic evidence shows that occupation of the Near East and Europe happened no earlier than 50 kya.
 Studying haplogroup U has shown separate dispersals from the Near East both into Europe and into North Africa.

 Much of the work done in archaeogenetics focuses on the Neolithic transition in Europe.
-Cavalli-Svorza's analysis of genetic-geographic patterns led him to conclude that there was a massive influx of Near Eastern populations into Europe at the start of the Neolithic.
+Cavalli-Sforza's analysis of genetic-geographic patterns led him to conclude that there was a massive influx of Near Eastern populations into Europe at the start of the Neolithic.
 This view led him "to strongly emphasize the expanding early farmers at the expense of the indigenous Mesolithic foraging populations." mtDNA analysis in the 1990s, however, contradicted this view.
 M.B.
 Richards estimated that 10–22% of extant European mtDNA's had come from Near Eastern populations during the Neolithic.
 Most mtDNA's were "already established" among existing Mesolithic and Paleolithic groups.
 Most "control-region lineages" of modern European mtDNA are traced to a founder event of reoccupying northern Europe towards the end of the Last Glacial Maximum (LGM).
 One study of extant European mtDNA's suggest this reoccupation occurred after the end of the LGM, although another suggests it occurred before.
 Analysis of haplogroups V, H, and U5 support a "pioneer colonization" model of European occupation, with incorporation of foraging populations into arriving Neolithic populations.
 Furthermore, analysis of ancient DNA, not just extant DNA, is shedding light on some issues.
 For instance, comparison of Neolithic and mesolithic DNA has indicated that the development of dairying preceded widespread lactose tolerance.